Dedicated Kasm Proxy (optional)

 In order to install the proxy role you will need to know the URL for the Web App server you plan to have your users connect from.
 This endpoint will be pointed to for authentication and is needed to enforce strict CORS policies.

 cd /tmp curl -O https://kasm-static-content.s3.amazonaws.com/kasm_release_22.214.171.124a7abb.tar.gz tar -xf kasm_release*.tar.gz sudo bash kasm_release/install.sh --role proxy --api-hostname workspaces.kasmweb.com

 Post Install Configuration

-With the proxy running you will need to login to your Kasm Workspaces installation as an administrator and navigate to Admin->Settings->Auth->Kasm Authorization Domain.
-Change this setting to example.com and click Submit.
+With the proxy running you will need to login to your Kasm Workspaces installation as an administrator and navigate to Admin->Settings->Global->Authentication->Kasm Auth Domain.
+Change this setting to example.com and click Save.

-Next navigate to Admin->Zones->Click the three dots next to the zone you want to point to the Proxy->Edit Set Proxy Hostname to proxy.example.com
+Next navigate to Admin->Infrastructure->Zones->Click the arrow next to the zone you want to point to the Proxy->Edit Set Proxy Hostname to proxy.example.com

 While in this menu also set Upstream Auth Address to workspaces.example.com

 With these setting changed we need to restart the API server container on the Web App server/s:

 sudo docker restart kasm_api

 When a user now deploys a Kasm Workspace their streaming session will be served up by this new external proxy instead of the default one deployed with the Web App role.